 - There is no spine, so the book may be hard to identify when put on the shelf.

-Designer tip: Do not create a two-page photo spread; the graphics that cross pages don’t look right with this binding.
-When it comes to margins, the same principle applies as for the spiral binding.
+Do not create a two-page photo spread; the graphics that cross pages don’t look right with this binding.
+When it comes to margins, the same principle applies to spiral binding.

 - It is very affordable.